momenmian/vibe-coding-modern-snake/README.md

 This project follows the vibe coding philosophy - combining aesthetic design principles with clean, functional code.
 The modern visual style features gradients, shadows, and animations while maintaining a clean, responsive interface.

-## 📱 Responsive Design

-The game adapts to different screen sizes:
-- Desktop: Full-sized game board
-- Mobile: Compact layout with touch controls

-## 🎨 Vibe Coding

-This project embraces the "vibe coding" philosophy - creating code that not only functions well but creates an enjoyable, aesthetic experience.
-The vibrant purple color scheme, smooth animations, and thoughtful design details make this more than just another Snake game.

-## 🔮 Future Improvements

-- Multiple difficulty levels
-- Power-ups and special effects
-- Sound effects and background music
-- Multiplayer mode
-- Customizable snake appearance

 ## 📄 License